quadsurf/react-curriculum/01-introduction-to-react.md

 The reason why this is so important is because the `ReactDOM.render()` function will call a component's `render()` function when it's rendering the component hierarchy.
 If it isn't implemented correctly, React will complain loudly by throwing an error.
 Also note how different a component class is from a standard, object-oriented class.
 You *never* explicitly call `new` to instantiate it.
 Again, React does that for you inside the `ReactDOM.render()` function.

-The last thing to note is how `React.createElement()` only requires one argument—`type`.
+The last thing to note is how `React.createElement()` only requires one argument—`type`—when creating a `ReactElement` based on the `Hello` component class.
 If there's no data or children to pass into an element, they can be omitted.

 ### Exercise